MajaMitreska/library/README.md

 This application should look similar to the application of auditory exercises, that is:
-  - All books are displayed on the home page (can be seen on the path / and /books) o Edit, Delete, Mark As Taken buttons are provided for each book o Click on the Edit / Delete buttons to call the API and to do so edit / delete the book o Click the Mark As Taken button, you need to make a call to the API and reduce the number of availableCopies accordingly o Additionally there is an Add a new book button, which allows adding of a new book
+  - All books are displayed on the home page (can be seen on the path / and /books)

+    -- Edit, Delete, Mark As Taken buttons are provided for each book

+    -- Click on the Edit / Delete buttons to call the API and to do so edit / delete the book

+    -- Click the Mark As Taken button, you need to make a call to the API and reduce the number of Available Copies accordingly

+    -- Additionally there is an Add a new book button, which allows adding of a new book

   - On the other side are displayed all the categories (can be seen on the path /categories)
   - There is a header section which is actually a navigation menu